 NOTE: Some values are only listed in the web interface if they are available to the query type.

-By default, all searches and trigger queries must begin with the WHERE
+By default, all searches and trigger queries must begin with the WHERE clause.

 You can create complex queries by joining CQL values together using Boolean search operators.
 For example: